THE WORLD BANK AND CHINESE MILITARY

 To believe that the XPCC 1st Division is refusing to provide long-staple cotton seeds to its own Laogai cotton fields defies credulity and, above all, common sense.

-INDEPENDENT INTERNATIONAL COMMISSION CAN GET FULL TRUTH
+ONLY AN INDEPENDENT INTERNATIONAL COMMISSION CAN GET FULL TRUTH

 The modest amount of documentation we offer in this report showing the military, police, and forced labor camp role of the Xinjiang Production and Construction Corps persuades the Laogai Research Foundation to urgently renew its call for an independent international commission to investigate the World Bank's projects in Xinjiang.